WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic.md

 ## View & Manage Form Entries

-To learn how to view all form entries or submissions in Paymattic, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Entries** section, and you can view the list of all submitted form entries on this page.